|Duration:||2 Semesters (8 Months)|

-Should you choose the co–operative education option, you’ll find that it’s an important partnership between the employer, the College and you.
-Following the two academic semesters, you’ll begin to integrate your academic study with practical work experience in academic, industrial, and governmental settings.
+Should you choose the co–operative education option, you’ll find that it’s an important partnership between the employer, Seneca and you.
+Following the two academic semesters, you’ll begin to integrate your academic study with practical work experience in academic, industrial and governmental settings.
 The experience you’ll gain during this work–placement semester provides considerable reinforcement to your overall studies and is a way for you to connect with employers for potential future employment.

-As part of the graduation requirements, you must successfully complete the professional theory and practice courses, as well as the work–term.
-In this option, you must also achieve a high academic standing (G.P.A.
-3.0) in each semester, while maintaining a full course load, as well as fulfilling other responsibilities in order to continue in the program or qualify for the work–term.
+As part of the graduation requirements, you must successfully complete the professional theory and practice subjects, as well as the work–term semester.
+In this option, you must also achieve a high academic standing (GPA 3.0) in each semester, while maintaining a full course load, as well as fulfilling other responsibilities in order to continue in the program or qualify for the work semester.

-A “Policies and Guidelines for Students” document, that elaborates on this cautionary note, is available from the School or the Faculty of Technology Co–operative Education office.
+A “Policies and Guidelines for Students” document, that elaborates on this cautionary note, is available from the Faculty of Applied Science and Engineering Technology co–operative education office.

-Admission to the Co–operative Education program is by application during the first semester.
-Note that a minimum G.P.A. of 3.0 from semester one is required to be eligible, but does not necessarily guarantee entry into the co–operative education option.
+Admission to the co–operative education program is by application during the first academic semester.
+Note that a minimum GPA of 3.0 from semester one is required to be eligible, but does not necessarily guarantee entry into the co–operative education option.
 As part of the selection process the Promotion Committee will play a key role in assessing the suitability of students to participate in co–operative education.